edhenry/tools/ansible_tools/iperf-benchmark/README.md

 There is currently only a single variable for definition within this role.
 This variable is located in the `var/` subdirectory.

-The variable `test_count` will control how many concurrent tests you would like to run between nodes.
+The variable `test_count` will control how many concurrent sessions you would like to run between nodes.
 This variable will help when utilizing LAG (bond) interfaces when testing connectivity between multiple hosts within a network.